wgoldie/colorwalk/README.md

 Using a color space that has a near-isomorphic mapping of perceptual distance to euclidian distance, such as L\*a\*b, will result in a smoother colorwalk (I think).

 This is an initial implementation of colorwalk visualization and computation, in three.js and webgl.
 Color spaces are rendered roughly from primitive shapes.
-Javascript's annoying number and color handling means I will probably rewrite the code in something else soon.
+For various reasons, including interop and Javascript's annoying number and color handling, I will probably rewrite this in Cinder (C++) or a similar creative coding framework soon.